Annual Report 2020-21: Table of contents | 1 | 2 | 3 | 4 | 5 | 6 | 7

 Membership consists of both internal and external members and is independently chaired.

-- appointment of a new independent (external) Chair to the committee
+- appointment of a new independent (external) member to the committee.

 Fraud detected in the agency